paypal/AATT/README.md

 ## Integration with AATT API
 AATT provides an API for evaluating HTML Source code from other servers.
 The API EndPoint is: https://your_nodejs_server/evaluate

-* Accepts the following parameters:
+* Accepts the following OPTIONAL parameters:
   1. "source" to send the HTML source of the page.
-Can be a whole page or partial page source
+Can be a whole page or partial page source.
+Defaults to document
   2. "engine" E.g. engine=htmlcs.
 This is the engine which will scan the code.
 It accepts a single value of "axe", chrome" or "htmlcs".
+Defaults to axe
   3. "ouput" to get the jsonified string.
 E.g. output=json.
 If this parameter is not set or left empty, it will return a string with table data that can be parsed or appended directly into your page.
-  Default to "htmlcs"
+Defaults to json.

   4. "errLevel" Error level like Error, Warning or Notices .
 Mapped to 1, 2 and 3 respectively.
-E.g. "1,2,3"
+E.g. "1,2,3" .
+(For HTMLCS engine)
   5. "level" This option applies only for the default htmlcs evaluation engine.
 Options can be either of the following WCAG2AA, WCAG2A, WCAG2AAA, Section508  .
-Defaults to "WCAG2A"
+Defaults to "WCAG2A" (For HTMLCS engine)

 * Set the Request Header Content-type as application/x-www-form-urlencoded